 Art of the Table

-Sixteen years ago, Amy and Steve Ruis transformed a former party store with patches of dirt floor and no plumbing into the exquisite Art of the Table, which carries gourmet artisan products including wine, cheese, desserts, beer, table décor, and more.
+In 2003, Amy Ruis transformed a former party store with patches of dirt floor and no plumbing into the exquisite Art of the Table, which carries gourmet artisan products including wine, cheese, desserts, beer, table décor, and more.
 When you’re looking for a unique wine that you won’t find at your average grocery store, Art of the Table is your place.